Wesleyan-Media-Project/fb_agg_reports_import/README.md

 The first part of collecting data is to download the reports for all timelines.
 To do that, you need to follow the steps below:

-- Install Chrome and ChromeDriver
+- Install Chrome and ChromeDriver.
 First, you need to have Chrome installed in your system.
 Next, you will download the files for ChromeDrive from the [ChromeDriver website](https://chromedriver.chromium.org/downloads).
-Please be advised that ChromeDrive may not support the latest version of Chrome.
+Please be advised that ChromeDriver may not support the latest version of Chrome.
 You can find which version of Chrome the ChromeDriver supports in their website.
 Once downloaded, you need to unzip the files to the destination of your `fb_all_reports_download_v060123.py` location, which is the python code you will use to download reports.

-- Install Python
+- Install Python.
 You will need to have Python installed in your system as well.
 You can download the latest version of Python [here](https://www.python.org/downloads/) and check out the guide on how to install it [here](https://docs.python.org/3/using/index.html).

-- Revise Python code
+- Revise Python code.
 Before running the code, you need to make a few revisions to the script.
 First you need to open the `fb_all_reports_download_v060123.py` file.
 In your Terminal or Command Prompt, you can open and revise this file by running `nano fb_all_reports_download_v060123.py`.
 Once in the script, you can modify file at the directed locations.
 Once done, save and exit the file.

-- Create Python Venv
+- Create Python Venv.
 It is recommended to use a python virtual environment and install all necessary packages used in the script to that environment.
 To create a virtual environment, you can run the following prompt:

 ```